JayHoltslander/Sketch-Make-Long-Shadow/README.md

 Sketch Make Long Shadow
 ==========================

-Create long shadows quikly and easily.
+Create long shadows quickly and easily.

 1. Make a copy of your shape's outline for the shadow's source.
 2. Group that new source layer.